 By Noel Morata from Travel Photo Discovery

-A visit to Vienna is not complete without seeing the Kunsthistoriches Museum or the Museum of art located in the inner ring of Vienna’s historic district.
-Housing a collection of the finest art and treasures to include master paintings of Titian, Caravaggio, Rembrandt, Veronese along with a slew of Spanish, Dutch, Italian and Flemish painters.
+Visiting Vienna is incomplete without seeing the Kunsthistoriches Museum or the Museum of Art in the inner ring of Vienna’s historic district.
+Housing a collection of the finest art and treasures, including master paintings of Titian, Caravaggio, Rembrandt, and Veronese, along with a slew of Spanish, Dutch, Italian, and Flemish painters.

 The museum has most of the impressive treasures and collections of the Imperial Hapsburg dynasty that truly dazzles visitors.
 The luxurious rooms are filled with an armory, paintings, antiquities, jewels, and special exhibits.
 You can easily spend days just exploring everything from Egyptian and Eastern Art, Greek and Roman treasures to the Medieval time frame and onto Renaissance and Baroque extravagance all throughout the expansive galleries that go on and on into different timeframes.
 Even the opulent gold, silver, and bejeweled treasures, gifts, and decorations in their treasure galleries boggles the mind, seeing all the impressive Hapsburg collections to show off their wealth and power to the rest of Europe.